Managing uploads of an application for Cloud Foundry¶

 - For Cloud Foundry applications, the zipped binaries and the manifest files of the application should be available.
 To know more about the binary and the manifest files, see FAQs.

-- The zipped file size for binary uploads is limited to 1GB for Region Europe 1 and 250MB for Region Europe 2.
+- The zipped file size for binary uploads is limited to 1GB for Region Europe 1.

 "Manage uploads of a Cloud Foundry application" screen¶

 ① Binary and Manifest files upload